jackboberg/spife/docs/topics/decorators.md

 ## Recipes

-### My site has a default behavior I'd like one or two views to opt-out of
+### My site has a default behavior I'd like one or two views to opt-out of!

 This is a great use-case for decorators.
 Assume every view on your site orders pizza before executing, but a couple of views do not require pizza to be ordered.